the-advoid/ad-void/README.md

 <br>

-\* *unstable and experimental filter list, use with caution since it may break certain sites*
+\* *unstable and experimental filter list, use only for testing purposes and with caution since it may break certain sites*

 <br>